Back to Blog

 1. Screen Charm — Closest to Screen Studio on Mac

 If you're hunting for a true Screen Studio alternative that shares its core philosophy, Screen Charm is the closest you'll get on macOS.
-Built on the same idea — beautiful recordings without a video editor — Screen Charm records your screen, webcam, microphone, and system audio, then adds cursor-driven zoom and visual effects automatically.
+Built on the same idea — beautiful recordings without a video editor — Screen Charm records your screen, webcam, microphone, and system audio, then adds cursor-driven zoom, motion blur, background music, and visual effects automatically.

 Key features: